vikashask/advance-angular-js/interview-queston/interview-question.md

 Answer :

-    Angular 2 is not just a typical upgrade but a totally new development.
+    Angular 2 is totally new development.
 The whole framework is rewritten from the ground.
-Angular 2 got rid of many things like $scope, controllers, DDO, jqLite, angular.module etc.

-    It uses components for almost everything.
+    It uses components for everything.
 Imagine that even the whole app is now a component.
-Also it takes advantage of ES6 / TypeScript syntax.
-Developing Angular 2 apps in TypeScript has made it even more powerful.
+Also it takes advantage of ES6 / TypeScript / Rxjs.

-    Apart from that, many things have evolved and re-designed like the template engine and many more.

 3.What Is Typescript ?

 Answer :

-    TypeScript is a typed super set of JavaScript which has been built and maintained by Microsoft and chosen by the AngularJS team for development.
+    TypeScript is a typed super set of JavaScript

 4.What Is The Need For Typescript In Angular2?

     Answer :

     Understanding the need for TypeScript file in Angular2 applications :  JavaScript rules in Web development.
-    Its the most popular language for developing web application UI.
-For may application developers having exposure in languages like Java and C#, creating the front end of a Web application in JavaScript is a very cumbersome process.
+    Its the most popular language for developing web application UI.creating the front end of a Web application in JavaScript is a very cumbersome process.
     For example if the user wants to create a class Employee in JavaScript.
 There is no class keyword in JavaScript so the code will be as follows-

     <html>